 - Gather more information

 After identifying the dog and its owner, find out more about the dog.
 Obtain the dog license information and any records pertaining to its previous history.
 Has the dog bitten or attacked a person or animal prior to biting you?
-Has the dog been legally designated "potentially dangerous" or "dangerous?"
+Has the dog been legally designated "potentially dangerous" or "dangerous" by authorities?

 - Photograph your injuries